 - Benn, Stanley, 1967, “Equality, Moral and Social,” in P. Edwards(ed.), Encyclopedia of Philosophy, Vol 3, New York: Macmillan, pp. 38–42.

 - Benn, Stanley I. and Richard S. Peters, 1959, Social Principles and the Democratic State, London: Allen & Unwin.

 - Berlin, Isaiah, 1955–56, “Equality,” Proceedings of the Aristotelian Society LVI, pp. 301–326.

 - Brown, Henry Phelps, 1988, Egalitarianism and the Generation of Inequality, Oxford: Clarendon.

-- Callinicos, Alex, 2000, Equality, Oxford: Polity Press.
+- Callinicos, Alex, 2000, Equality, Cambridge: Polity Press.